Wednesday, October 25, 2023

 Some theorize that a little before the First Temple was destroyed The Ark was hidden in a secret hiding place?

-Hidden Treasures is in plural, I the Rod of Aaron, Jar of Manna and Torah Scroll were placed in the Ark by Moses but seemingly not there anymore when Solomon placed it in his Temple.
+Hidden Treasures is in plural, the Rod of Aaron, Jar of Manna and Torah Scroll were placed in the Ark by Moses but seemingly not there anymore when Solomon placed it in his Temple.
 Perhaps Solomon removed them to place them in a hidden chamber?
 That maybe would later wind up also hiding The Ark itself?

 Antiochus most likely took them to Antioch, perhaps kept them in the royal palace on the island, or maybe put them somewhere in the Fourth Quarter which was his expansion of the city.
 The royal palace was later built over by a Church Constantine built, which itself was destroyed by several earthquakes and wars over the city's history.